corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/deploy-corda-cluster.md

 ## Download and Push Docker Images to a Registry

 The Corda Docker images must be in a Docker registry that is accessible from the Kubernetes cluster in which Corda will run.
-The images are provided in a `tar` file which can be loaded into a local Docker engine and then pushed from there to the registry.
+The images are provided in a `tar` file that can be loaded into a local Docker engine and then pushed from there to the registry.

 1. Download `corda-worker-images-Eagle.tar` from the [R3 Customer Hub](https://r3.force.com/).